Everything You Need to Know Before Moving to Texas

 - What are the People and Culture Like?

 - What Are Some of the Coolest Things to Do in Texas?

 - Texas Fun Facts & Strange Laws

 The Lone Star State (Texas) ranks as the second most populous state in the US.
-If the US had a Sherriff, they would likely be wearing a Texas star on their vest.
+If the US had a Sheriff, they would likely be wearing a Texas star on their vest.

 Although Texas is often associated with oil, cattle ranches and desert climates, you don’t need to know how to saddle up ranchero style to enjoy all this state has to offer.
-In fact, Texas, has a little bit of something for everyone, which is why its designation as the second most populous state isn’t one its likely to lose any time soon.
+In fact, Texas, has a little bit of something for everyone, which is why it’s designation as the second most populous state isn’t one it is likely to lose any time soon.

 Everything is bigger in Texas as they say, and so is this guide.
 If you find yourself considering making a move to TX, saddle up and give us a “Yee Haw” because we’re about to take you down the rabbit hole as it were.